Can Medicaid take life insurance from the beneficiary?

 The cash surrender value is something that you only have to worry about if you have a whole life insurance policy.
 Term life insurance policies have no cash surrender value.
 Because of this, you are allowed to have an unlimited number of term life policies without being disqualified.
 But because whole life insurance policies have a cash surrender value, the policies are countable.

-If you are trying to qualify for Medicaid or have a loved one that needs to qualify, consider speaking with a Medicaid planning attorney.
-This is a complex area of law, but it also one with a lot of legal tools that you can use.
+If you are trying to qualify for Medicaid or have a loved one that needs to qualify, consider speaking with an estate planning law firm.
+This is a complex area of law, but it is also one with a lot of legal tools that you can use.
 It can be useful to have a lawyer on your side when the stakes are this high.